-SHAREHOLDER PROPOSALS FOR 2023 ANNUAL MEETING OF SHAREHOLDER AND NOMINATIONS
+SHAREHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR 2025 ANNUAL MEETING OF SHAREHOLDERS

-A shareholder who intends to have a shareholder proposal included in our Proxy Statement for our 2024 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Exchange Act must submit the proposal so that it is received by the Secretary of the Company at the mailing address below no later than December 27, 2024.
+A shareholder who seeks to have a shareholder proposal included in our Proxy Statement for our 2025 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Exchange Act must submit the proposal so that it is received by the Secretary of the Company at the mailing address below no later than December 31, 2024.
 Any submission must comply with all the requirements of Rule 14a-8 applicable to shareholder proposals.

-The Company's Bylaws generally require advance written notice from a shareholder seeking to present any nominations for election to the Board of Directors or any other proposal, not for inclusion in next year's proxy statement but directly at the 2024 Annual Meeting of Shareholders.
-Pursuant to the Bylaws, notice must be received by the Secretary of the Company at the mailing address for our principal executive offices at Citizens, Inc., P.O.
-Box 149151, Austin, Texas 78714-9151 no earlier than the close of business on February 7, 2024, and no later than the close of business on March 8, 2024.
+Additionally, the Company's Bylaws require advance written notice from a shareholder seeking to present any nominations for election to the Board of Directors or proposals for any other business to be considered at the 2025 Annual Meeting of Shareholders that will not be included in the Company's Proxy Statement.
+Pursuant to the Bylaws, notice must be received by the Secretary of the Company at the mailing address for our principal executive offices no earlier than the close of business on February 18, 2025, and no later than the close of business on March 20, 2025.
 The notice must include all of the information required by the Company's Bylaws.

-The mailing address to send a shareholder proposal or nomination for election to the Board is: Citizens, Inc. Attn: Secretary / Chief Legal Officer 11815 Alterra Parkway, Floor 15, Austin, TX 78758
+The mailing address to send a shareholder proposal or nomination for election to the Board is:

+Citizens, Inc. Attn: Secretary / Chief Legal Officer 11815 Alterra Parkway, Floor 15 Austin, TX 78758